Profit-Aligned CATE Estimation: Reconciling Policy Learning and Inference: Illustrative Applications

-Although tree-based methods achieve lower MSE than any of the linear specifications, this precision does not necessarily translate into superior profit.
-This result underscores the central insight of our work: improving policy value requires accurate CATE estimates specifically near the decision boundary, not uniformly across the entire covariate space.\footnote{In our simulation, tree-based methods can almost perfectly approximate CATEs and yield near-optimal decision rules with one-dimensional covariates, $\dim(X_i)=1$.
+Table~\ref{tab:complex_methods} reports incremental Profit and MSE for each method, averaged across 100 draws of the training data.
+All targeting methods outperform the uniform baselines.
+Among linear models, our method with MSE-selected $\sigma$ performs similarly to OLS in both criteria, as expected when cross-validation selects a large $\sigma$.
+When $\sigma$ is instead selected to maximize profit, our linear method achieves substantially higher profit than OLS, and even outperforms the more flexible tree-based approaches.
+The tree-based methods achieve lower MSE than any linear specification, but this precision does not translate into superior profit.
+This result underscores the central insight of our paper: profit maximization requires accurate CATE estimates near the decision boundary, not uniformly across the covariate space.\footnote{In our simulation, tree-based methods can almost perfectly approximate CATEs and yield near-optimal decision rules with one-dimensional covariates, $\dim(X_i)=1$.
 However, their performance deteriorates when the CATE function involves complex interactions between covariates in multiple dimensions.}

-Neural network methods yield targeting policies with near-optimal profit.
-Recall that PolicyDNN focuses solely on profit maximization and does not estimate CATEs.
-Table~\ref{tab:complex_methods} further demonstrates that PolicyDNN scores are not reliable proxies for CATEs; they produce notably worse customer ranking (Qini) than both our method and the Oracle benchmark.
-In contrast, our method modifies the direct profit optimization problem by introducing a principled surrogate objective that enables CATE estimation along with the targeting rule.
-This surrogate introduces a larger discrepancy from the stepwise profit function than the softmax transformation used in PolicyDNN, but the difference does not substantially reduce profits in this setting.

-Overall, the results in Table~\ref{tab:complex_methods} highlight the flexibility of our method.
-By selecting an appropriate value of $\sigma$, practitioners can navigate the trade-off between global CATE accuracy and profit maximization.
-In settings that involve high-dimensional nonlinear treatment effects with interactions terms, this flexibility yields notable gains in policy value while still providing interpretable policy-aligned CATE estimates that rationalize the resulting targeting decisions.
+The neural network results directly illustrate the practical implication of Section~\ref{sec:bridging}.
+Our framework with a logistic $F_C(\cdot)$ is equivalent to entropy-regularized policy optimization with sigmoid smoothing, a combination widely used in practical applications.
+This equivalence implies that the logit scores produced by such pipelines are consistent estimators of the standardized treatment effects, so that CATE estimates are available as a byproduct of profit maximization at no additional cost.
+Table~\ref{tab:complex_methods} confirms this: our neural network specification achieves near-Oracle profit while simultaneously recovering low-MSE CATE estimates, a combination that is out of reach for a pure policy optimizer.\footnote{The neural network profit is insensitive to $\sigma$ in this setting.
+With sufficient training data and model capacity, our approach approximates the true CATE function well and leaves little room for further hyperparameter optimization.}